What is one thing that is harder to handle than failure?

-Whenever you feel anxiety or fear in the face of an opportunity, recognise all the negative consequences popping into your mind.
-Write them down.
+Whenever you feel anxiety or fear in the face of an opportunity, write down all the negative consequences popping into your mind.

-Now counter each of them with corresponding positive consequences.
-You could even add an if-then narrative which outlines what action you can take if the worst case scenario comes true.
+Now, counter each of them with corresponding positive consequences.
+You can even add an if-then narrative that outlines the actions that you can take if the worst-case scenario comes true.

-Start working with bite-sized goals at which you can afford to fail.
-With practice, this process will become more instinctive.
+Start working with bite-sized goals which you can afford to leave unfulfilled.
+With practice, this process will become more instinctive and intrinsic.

-Fear of failure makes you feel powerless to change the situation.
-Analysing your options and dong a mental rehearsal can make you feel in charge and prepared for the situation, and hence, counter its effects.
+Atelophobia makes you feel powerless to change the situation.
+By analyzing your options and doing a mental rehearsal, you feel in charge and prepared for the situation, and hence, counter its effects.

-Many a times the effect of a success of failure has more to do with how we process it rather than the actual event.
+The effect of success or failure has more to do with how we process it rather than the actual event itself.

 Rewrite this narrative by evaluating how you are processing your decisions, judging the outcomes or even setting the standards for yourself.

 Perfectionists aim for unrealistic goals and impractical standards of performance.
-This mentality of maximization often set them up for failure even before they have begun.
-This also stops them from enjoying the fruits of their labour.
+This mentality of maximization often sets them up for failure even before they have begun.
+It also stops them from enjoying the fruits of their labor.

-Evan Polman’s study into ‘happiness levels of maximizers vs satisficers’ has found that, ‘maximizers are better at decision making, but their experience of these outcomes are subjectively worse’.
+Evan Polman’s study into ‘happiness levels of maximizers vs. satisficers’ found that ‘maximizers are better at decision making, but their experience of these outcomes is subjectively worse’.

-Dr. Bill Knaus, author of The Cognitive Behavioural workbook for Anxiety, says that perfectionists think that their self-worth is contingent upon achieving perfection in a given situation.
-So, partial completion is not an option.
+Dr. Bill Knaus, author of The Cognitive Behavioural workbook for Anxiety, says that perfectionists think that their self-worth is dependent upon achieving perfection in a given situation.
+Thus, partial completion simply remains out of question.

-When you avoid failure and stay in the comfort zone, you also give up the chance to develop skills to cope with future challenges.
+When you avoid failure and stay in the comfort zone, you also give up the chance to develop skills that can help you cope with future challenges.

-Most of our anxiety and fear stems from the pressure to make the perfect choice and worrying about not making the wrong choice.
+Most of our anxiety and fear stems from the pressure that we feel to make the perfect choice and from worrying too much about not making the wrong choice.

-Each choice comes with its own cost and benefits.
-And we only need to pick the good-enough options instead of ‘the best’ option.
+Each choice comes with its own cost and benefits, and we only need to pick the option that is good-enough rather than the “best” option.

 Context makes all the difference in the world.
-Always try to view events in relation to the larger scheme of things.
+Always try to view events concerning the larger scheme of things.

-So, expand your goals to recognise the new skills and abilities acquired.
+So, expand your goals to recognize the new skills and abilities acquired.

-Failure or fear of it is not a pleasant sensation.
-But it is natural.
+Failure or its fear is not a pleasant sensation, but it is natural.

-Being in the state of optimal anxiety can actually enhance your performance.
+Being in a state of optimal anxiety can enhance your performance.

 Fear is a limiting emotion.

-Emory University neuroeconomist Gregory Berns explains that, “when the fear system of the brain is active, exploratory activity and risk-taking are turned off.
+Gregory Berns, a neuroeconomist at Emory University, explains that “when the fear system of the brain is active, exploratory activity and risk-taking are turned off.
 Fear prompts retreat,”

-When we have the attack of fear of failure, logical thinking is replaced by overwhelming emotions, thus favoring short-term solutions and sudden reactions.
+When we are attacked by the fear of failure, logical thinking is replaced by overwhelming emotions, thus favoring short-term solutions and sudden reactions.

-Even worse, you could even pass on this fear to your children, hindering their ability to experiment and grow.
+Even worse, there is a possibility that you could pass on this fear to your children, hindering their ability to experiment and grow.

-When you experience fear of failing, it means you are expanding your boundaries.
-You are breaking down the mental and skill barriers.
+When you experience atelophobia, it means that you are expanding your boundaries.
+You are breaking down the mental and skill-based barriers.

 As you progress along this path and take on bigger challenges, your barriers will rise proportionately.
-As you deal with these challenges your skill, knowledge and competency will also improve.
+Dealing with these challenges will also improve your skills, knowledge, and competency.